zakaru99/repurpos.us/README.md

 # DrugPortal

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+To build and run locally the following verions are needed:
+Node.js: 14.21.3
+Angular CLI: 6.0.8

+After installing Node.js run the following 2 commands to set up angular `npm install -g @angular/cli@6.0.8` and `npm install`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.